puppetlabs/puppetlabs-apt/README.md

 By default, the `apt::backports` class drops a pin file for backports, pinning it to a priority of 200.
 This is lower than the normal default of 500, so packages with `ensure => latest` don't get upgraded from backports without your explicit permission.

-If you raise the priority through the `pin` parameter to 500, normal policy goes into effect and Apt installs or upgrades to the newest version.
-This means that if a package is available from backports, it and its dependencies are pulled in from backports unless you explicitly set the `ensure` attribute of the `package` resource to `installed`/`present` or a specific version.
+If you raise the priority through the `pin` parameter to 500, normal policy goes into effect and APT installs or upgrades to the newest version.
+This means that if a package is available in backports, it and its dependencies are pulled in from backports unless you explicitly set the `ensure` attribute of the `package` resource to `installed`/`present` or a specific version.

 <a id="update-the-list-of-packages"></a>